SarthakJShetty/Fish/README.md

 ### Working:
- 1. The electrical connections are made as shown in the Fritzing diagram.
+ 1. The electrical connections are made as shown in the <a title="Fritzing Diagram" href="https://github.com/SarthakJShetty/Fish/master/Design%20Files/Electrical_Design/Circuit_Design/Fish_Circuitry.png" alt="Fritzing Diagram">Fritzing diagram</a>.

  2. Once the connections are made and checked (to prevent short circuiting underwater!), the batteries are connected to the battery headers provided in the circuit.